ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 Supervisor can log in to the registration client application and view a list of registration ID that are awaiting approval

 The supervisor may opt to see the details of one or many registration ID.
-The system should show the display the acknowledgement slip of the registration\s
+The supervisor can view the details on the right hand side pane

 The supervisor then choses to either approve, reject or keep the registration on hold.